 Drip email campaigns are effective when you are using the right drip email marketing software

-Aritic PinPoint can help you do drip email marketing automation campaigns effectively without consuming much of your time.
-It is a full-stack marketing automation suite which includes email drip campaigns.
+It is a full-stack marketing automation suite that includes email drip campaigns.
 You can build an automated drip email sequence within Aritic PinPoint using the drag and drop email drip builder.